 The Definitive Illinois Legal Malpractice Insurance Article

 Most Attorneys practice law without fully understanding their legal malpractice insurance.
-After nearly 20 years and thousands of dollars, uncertainty and misinformation can cause new law firms to open their practices with the first policy thrown at them – or worse, with no insurance at all.
+After nearly 20 years and thousands of dollars in education, new law firms open their practices with the first policy thrown at them – or worse, with no insurance at all.

 This post (and the links included within) provide the information your law school professors didn’t tell you about protecting yourself, your firm and your clients.